andymeneely/squib/docs/dsl/grid.rst

 width
   default: ``:deck`` (the width of the deck)

   the spacing between vertical gridlines.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 height
   default: ``:deck`` (the height of the deck)

   the spacing between horizontal gridlines.
-Supports :doc:`/units`.
+Supports :doc:`/units` and :doc:`/shorthands`.

 .. include:: /args/draw.rst